JetixWP/really-simple-featured-audio/readme.md

 [rsfa_by_postid] shortcode is for displaying featured audio of any post anywhere you want, you just need to pass a vaild post id to it e.g. [rsfa_by_postid post_id="281"]

 You can send a feedback or a feature request at [github.com/JetixWP/really-simple-featured-audio](https://github.com/JetixWP/really-simple-featured-audio) Or create a thread at forums here, in any case.

-== 👉️ Premium Features ==

-Really Simple Featured Audio PRO plugin supports additional features, where we can continue to keep them maintained and updated.
-We get quite a few requests from you guys, and the plugin offers most if not all features from these requests while we continuously work towards adding more and more useful features.

-<strong>RSFA PRO plugin includes these features -</strong>

-* ✅ **Change Audio Aspect Ratio** - Apply sitewide featured audio aspect ratio such as 16:9, 3:2, 1:1 and more.
-* ✅ **Change Audio Order at Woo Product CPT** - Set audio order at single product pages of WooCommerce Product CPT.
-* ✅ **Support for more Premium/Custom Themes** - Loads additional compatibility for many supported Premium/Custom themes.
-* ✅ **Requests for Theme Compatibility** - We will take requests for additional theme compatibility.
-* ✅ **Priority Support** - Solving your problems are our priority with superfast response times.

-More features to come in the future, to name a few -

-* ✨ **Bricks Support**
-* ✨ **Featured Audio Blocks for Full Site Editing**
-* ✨ And more from your requests

-If you wish to grab the PRO version with a lifetime deal please do [checkout Pro at our website](https://jetixwp.com/plugins/really-simple-featured-audio/?utm_source=wporg&utm_medium=referral&utm_campaign=readme)

 ### Contribution
 If you have a patch, or you've stumbled upon an issue with Really Simple Featured Audio plugin, you can contribute this back to the code.
 You can do so by creating a fork and adding a PR against it.